-School fees must be paid in advance.
-Once accepted, pupils may start school at various moments.
-Preferably pupils start in the new academic year which starts in August/September.
-Pay attention to the fact children living in the Netherlands must attend school from their fifth birthday until the end of the year of their 16th birthday.
-In practice, almost all children in the Netherlands are in school from the age of four.
+Once accepted, students may start at the agreed moment or have discussed a postponement with the Admissions Manager.

+Please pay attention to the legislation in The Netherlands, this states that students must attend school from their 5th birthday and continue until the end of the year of their 16th birthday.
+In practice, almost all children in The Netherlands are in school from the age of four.